 Your privacy is very important to us and we are committed to protecting your DNA.
 For more information on privacy at AncestryDNA®, please review the Ancestry® Privacy Statement.
 For a more general discussion of privacy on the Ancestry® family of websites and mobile apps, see the Ancestry Privacy Center.

-An example of raw DNA data looks like:
+An example of DNA Data (also called “raw” DNA data) looks like:

-Some users have inquired about downloading their raw DNA data, because it can be interesting to scientists and genetic genealogists who would like to extend their research.
-There are tools available on the web that are developed by academics or enthusiasts, for the purpose of analyzing and comparing raw DNA data.
+Some users have inquired about downloading their DNA Data, because it can be interesting to scientists and genetic genealogists who would like to extend their research.
+There are tools available on the web that are developed by academics or enthusiasts, for the purpose of analyzing and comparing DNA Data.
 If you choose to upload your data to an outside organization, we recommend you look for specific guidelines in place that respect your privacy.

 For your protection, make sure to confirm that the organization or an outside site adheres to the following privacy and security measures: